Avoiding Foreign Corrupt Practices Act FCPA Violations and Fines Can Save Your Company

 There are a wide variety of sources that a thorough compliance program should account.
 To name just a couple: the corruption indices data provided by Transparency International and the keywords indicative of bribery problems in a wide variety of languages released by Forbes.

-As Transparency International boasts, its Corruption Index that was first released in 1995 has been widely credited with putting corruption on the international policy agenda, which scores countries on the level of corruption perceived to exist within the country’s public companies.
+As Transparency International boasts, its Corruption Index which was first released in 1995 has been widely credited with putting corruption on the international policy agenda, which scores countries on the level of corruption perceived to exist within the country’s public companies.
 Transparency International also provides corruption indices based on region.
 Forbes also releases the top bribery terminology in an array of languages.

 Not only are the liability numbers of FCPA violations daunting, but so is the breadth of liability.
 For example, a company can even inherit Foreign Corrupt Practices Act fines and violations – handed down from one company to the next via mergers/acquisitions.
 Notably, when a company comes under the gun for Foreign Corrupt Practices Act violations and FCPA compliance violations, a gut response is to begin hurriedly instituting such a program.